Recently, Paul has focused on

 moments in the field as well as favorite photographs, such as

-this thick-coated Coyote and rarely sighted Bobcat.
+these images of a thick-coated Coyote and rarely sighted Bobcat.

 The strength and power of a massive bugling